Residency Appeal Form

 A nonresident student is a person who has resided in the state for less than one year prior to the beginning of the semester, may have been in California for more than a year but took actions that don't support the establishment of residency, or may be in the United States on a visa that precludes them from being classified as a resident.
 Most foreign students admitted to the United States under a student (F-1) visa cannot establish residency.
 The only exception is under the provisions of AB 540* (see the AB 540 section to determine if you may apply for this exemption).

-Military Persons and Dependents - Active members of the armed forces are considered California residents for enrollment purposes.
+Military Persons and Dependents - Active members of the armed forces while stationed in California are considered California residents for enrollment purposes.
 Spouses and other dependents of active military members are considered California residents during the first year in which the member was assigned to California.

 The documents that are provided must be a year and one day prior to the date the semester begins in which the student is seeking reclassification.